 The Benefits of Connected Medical Devices

-Connected medical devices and the IoMT offer a number of direct benefits to patients and healthcare providers.
+Connected health devices and the IoMT offer a number of direct benefits to patients and providers within the healthcare industry.

-- Real-Time Patient Monitoring: Connected devices can monitor patient behavior in real-time and transmit that data directly to care providers.
+- Real-Time Patient Monitoring: Connected medical devices can monitor patient behavior in real-time and transmit that data directly to care providers.
 This data tracking can happen in the hospital or in home healthcare settings.
-In hospitals, the high number of patients means that constant monitoring isn’t always possible.
+In hospitals, the high number of patients means that constant monitoring of important information such as vital sign data isn’t always possible.
 Smart patient monitoring systems provide nurses and doctors with updates and alerts of vital patient information like heart rate and oxygen saturation without requiring them to continually visit a patient’s room.
-Take-home versions of connected devices can monitor patient symptoms and diagnostics while sharing that data with care providers, allowing for better home monitoring and potentially reducing the need for follow-up visits.
+Take-home versions of health connected devices can monitor patient symptoms and diagnostics while sharing that data with care providers, allowing for better home monitoring and potentially reducing the need for follow-up visits.